Brandon-JP-Lambert/task-description-generator-and-updater/README.md

 # ClickUp Task Description Updater

 This Python script automates the process of generating and updating task descriptions and subtasks for tasks in ClickUp.
-The script leverages the OpenAI GPT-4 model to create meaningful and concise descriptions, as well as a list of related subtasks for each task.
+The script leverages the OpenAI API to create meaningful and concise descriptions, as well as a list of related subtasks for each task.

 ## Features